Brazil's Bolsonaro to skip Amazon fires summit he convened | DW | 03.09.2019

 Bolsonaro has accused France and Germany of trying to buy Brazil's sovereignty after the G-7 offered $20 million in Amazon fire aid.

-The G-7 aid package became a point of contention and personal feud with French President Emmanuelle Macron.
+The G-7 aid package became a point of contention and personal feud with French President Emmanuel Macron.

 Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.